-Making future plan is good (I love making plans!) but most of the times, we are also making up excuses along the way.
+Making future plans is good (I love making plans!) but most of the time, we are also making up excuses along the way.
 I cannot do it right now because of this and that.
 I need to get this and that first, only then I can follow through with my plan.
 We all know how it ends: the plan stays being a plan.

 Why?
 Because the action we need to take is too big.
 Because the action we need to take is too far away from our current situation, condition, and limitation.
 So, now, looking at my LOVE list, I ask myself: how can I get more of these things I love into my life, no matter how small, with the situation and condition I am in right now?

 - I love having the flexibility to work from anywhere in the world.
 Of course, an ideal action plan could be quitting my job and be a freelancer.
 But this is big and risky.
 The smallest action I can do at the moment with my situation and condition would probably >> Work on my passion project for 3 hours this weekend from a place that inspires me.
 This is something I know I can do, and I can commit to.

 - I love knowing that my parents are healthy >> Cook only vegetable dishes for Dad tomorrow.